solliancenet/Azure-Machine-Learning-Dev-Guide/modeling/simplify-process-with-automated-ml/automl-for-classification-regression-forecasting/README.md

 # Leveraging automated machine learning to train models for classification, regression, and forecasting

-This section contains code sample for the following scenarios:
+This section contains code samples for the following scenarios:

 - [Using automated machine learning for Classification (Code Sample)](./automl-classification-code-sample.md)
 - [Using automated machine learning for Regression (Code Sample)](./automl-regression-code-sample.md)